department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

   - when possible (especially Allergy) will populate the name of the Organization from the - MHV FACILITY_INFO table {FACILITY_INFO.NAME}
   - add guidance on Allergy query to recommend searching for those entries not entered-in-error
 - Vital Signs
+  - remove from concept map some types of vital-signs that do not exist in vista and don't have good loinc
   - made explicit examples from the vitals Bundle as full exposed examples (keeping bundle too)
 - Radiology Imaging Reports
   - made explicit examples from the imaging Bundle as full exposed examples (keeping bundle too)